Ademir161/Ademir161.github.io/_posts/2018-04-16-hamzabegovic-pandoc_convertion.md

 <p>To the connotations of “representation” I have already reviewed, KR adds the demarca-tional term “knowledge.”
 The point I wish to draw from current epistemology is a simple one, for which I quote Michael Williams – at length, because the issues are consequential for us:</p>
 <blockquote>
-<p><small>“Knowledge” is an honorific title we confer on our paradigm cognitive achievements ….
+<p>“Knowledge” is an honorific title we confer on our paradigm cognitive achievements ….
 More generally, “know” is a “success-term”, like “win” or “pass” (a test).
 Knowledge is not just a factual state or condition but a particular normative status.
 Such statuses are related to appropriate factual states: winning depends on crossing the line before any other competitor.
 But they also depend on meeting certain norms or standards which define, not what you do do, but what you must or ought to do.
 To characterize someone’s claim as expressing or not expressing knowledge is to pass judgement on it.
 Epistemic judgements are thus a particular kind of value-judgement ….</p>

 </blockquote>
 <blockquote>